ONS-Innovation/keh-digital-landscape/mkdocs/docs/components/header/helpModal.md

 ## Styling

-The HelpModal uses dedicated CSS defined in `../../styles/components/HelpModal.css`.
+The HelpModal uses dedicated CSS defined in `../../styles/components/HelpModal.css` for consistent styling and smooth transitions.